 The health app is useful for recording your entire treatment plan and setting up medicine reminders.
 You can even give the built-in diary a try, writing about the way you feel and discovering the powerful effect of emotional release.
 Often times, upon seeing your thoughts in writing, you will understand that a lot of your anxiety is caused by unfounded fears.

 The CareClinic health app has a separate section in which you can add your care team.
-This can be anyone who is familiar with your situation, and who might be able to help in case of desperate times.
+This can be anyone who is familiar with your situation, and who might be able to help in case of desperate times to overcome anxiety.
 The application is easy to use and it can be a highly effective weapon against anxiety, the disease of being busy and other modern conditions humans face nowadays.